awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

         ```
       + If your nodes don't have access to the Amazon EKS Amazon ECR repositories

         1. Pull the following container images and push them to a repository that your nodes have access to\.
 For more information on how to pull, tag, and push an image to your own repository, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.
 We recommend using the version in the following commands, but if necessary, you can replace it with any [release version](https://github.com/aws/amazon-vpc-cni-k8s/releases)\.
-Replace *602401143452* and *region\-code* with values from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in\.
+Replace *602401143452* and `region-code` with values from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in\.

            ```
            602401143452.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni-init:v1.11.2
            602401143452.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni:v1.11.2
            ```

         1. Install the chart with the release name `aws-vpc-cni` and default configuration\.
 Before running the installation, review the backup you made of the settings for your `DaemonSet` in a previous step and then review the [configuration settings](https://github.com/aws/amazon-vpc-cni-k8s/tree/master/charts/aws-vpc-cni#configuration) to determine if you need to set any of them\.
-Replace *registry*/*repo*:*tag* with your registry, repository, and tag\.
+Replace `registry`/*repo*:*tag* with your registry, repository, and tag\.

            ```
            helm upgrade -i aws-vpc-cni eks/aws-vpc-cni \